This post may contain Affiliate links. Please read my disclaimer for more info.

 Right away, I know that I could tell you many reasons why social media is evil but I think my most impactful statement about why I despise and don’t believe in social media anymore, is that I think it’s negatively affected us way more than impacting us all (humankind, everywhere on the globe) in positive ways.

-I see how using social media services are making us more stupid, socially retarded, as well as it’s turning us into serious addicts with impulse control problems and giving us a sense of imbalance.
+I see how using social media services are making us more stupid, socially retarded, as well as it’s turning us into serious addicts with impulse control problems.
+Unknowingly, we get brainwashed with unrealistically high and distorted expectations and it’s just plain giving us a major sense of imbalance.

 I heard a great quote recently where someone said “We are so connected nowadays, that we are disconnected!”
 How utterly true is that statement?!
 I think it’s right on!

 Years ago, when iPhones first came out and were all the rage, I purposefully and intentionally stayed away from them for years.
-I knew they could turn into a problem for me, plus they were so freaking expensive too, that it took awhile for me to warm up to finally buying one.
+I knew they could turn into a problem for me, plus they were so freaking expensive too.
+It took awhile for me to warm up to finally buying one.

 Flash forward 10+ years and I wish that iPhones and then subsequently social media sites never existed.
 It became a B-I-G problem for me and for my then, teenage son.

 My husband says that I tend to go to a “10” which loosely translated means I automatically look at things with the worst possible reality or outcome as my go to reaction or comment that I make about almost everything.
 I’ll admit it right now in my life, I am a cynic and am skeptical about a lot of stuff, sadly.